Angelina Grimké: Activism

 In the fall of 1835, violence erupted when the controversial abolitionist George Thompson spoke in public.
 William Lloyd Garrison wrote an article in The Liberator in the hopes of calming the rioting masses.
 Angelina had been steadily influenced by Garrison's work, and this article inspired her to write him a personal letter on the subject.
 The letter stated her concerns and opinions on the issues of abolitionism and mob violence, as well as her personal admiration for Garrison and his values.
-Garrison was so impressed with Grimké's letter that he published it in the next issue of The Liberator, praising her for her passion, expressive writing style, and noble ideas.
-The letter gave Angelina great standing among many abolitionists, but its publication offended and stirred controversy within the Orthodox Quaker meeting, which openly condemned such radical activism, especially by a woman.
+Garrison was so impressed with Grimké's letter, which he called "soul-thrilling," that he published it in the next issue of The Liberator, praising her for her passion, expressive writing style, and noble ideas.
+The letter, reprinted in the New York Evangelist and elsewhere, gave Angelina great standing among many abolitionists, but its publication offended and stirred controversy within the Orthodox Quaker meeting, which openly condemned such radical activism, especially by a woman.
 Sarah Grimké asked her sister to withdraw the letter, concerned that such publicity would alienate her from the Quaker community.
 Though initially embarrassed by the letter's publication, Angelina refused.
 The letter was later reprinted in the New York Evangelist and other abolitionist papers; it was also included in a pamphlet with Garrison's Appeal to the Citizens of Boston.
 In 1836, Grimké wrote "An Appeal to the Christian Women of the South", urging Southern women to petition their state legislatures and church officials to end slavery.
 It was published by the American Anti-Slavery Society.
 Scholars consider it a high point of Grimké's sociopolitical agenda.

-In the fall of 1836, the Grimké sisters were invited to New York City to attend the American Anti-Slavery Society's two-week training conference for anti-slavery agents; they were the only women in the group.
+In the fall of 1836, the Grimké sisters were invited to Ohio to attend the American Anti-Slavery Society's two-week training conference for anti-slavery agents; they were the only women in the group.
 There they met Theodore Dwight Weld, a trainer and one of the Society's leading agents; Angelina and Theodore later married.
 During the following winter, the sisters were commissioned to speak at women's meetings and organize women's anti-slavery societies in the New York City region and nearby New Jersey.
 In May, 1837, they joined leading women abolitionists from Boston, New York, and Philadelphia in holding the first Anti-Slavery Convention of American Women, held to expand women's anti-slavery actions to other states.